Elakkiya16/BITSF459_Computer_Vision/Lab2_Task_Sheet.md

-# 🧪 Computer Vision Lab — Image Transformations & Mini Snapchat Filter
+# Lab 02— Image Transformations & Mini Snapchat Filter

-This lab extends your work from **Step 3: Image Transformations** into fun applications.
+This lab extends your work from **Image Transformations** into fun applications.
 You will first complete static transformations, then explore tasks on **pencil sketching**, **image formats**, and finally an **interactive Mini Snapchat Filter**.

 ---

-## ✅ Step 3 Recap: Image Transformations
+## Image Transformations

 * You have already implemented transformations on your selfie (`my_selfie.jpg`):